 Take The Step Of Assisted Care

 There comes a time when your parents or grandparents get older and they will need to be looked after and monitored on a daily basis.
 There are lots of reasons for this, it could be that they have an awful disease which means they can no longer take care of themselves or perhaps become confused easily.
+They may even need to look into paying for dementia care at this point too.
 It could be that they quite simply are just too old and need extra care, it can be confusing to know when to do this but it really is an individual thing.
 Something drastic may have happened like they forgot they left the oven on or it could be a gradual thing where you are needed more and more and no longer able to meet those needs.
 When you start looking into this transitional period for them, be sure to do your research and look at the best assisted living facilities in the area.
 You can then schedule visits and do check to make sure they can accommodate all of their needs and that they can be happy there.
+If they’re still pretty independent and capable of living without 24/7 care, consider look at an independent living in NOLA community that might be a better fit.

 Assess The Financial Situation